RAMGuide/TheRamGuide-WIP-/Main Guide.md

 # tRFC

 tRFC is the refresh period.
-Meaning it is the time
+Meaning it is the time that the memory takes to refresh in clock cycles.
+Lower is better for this timing as it reduces the amount of time spent refreshing and maximises useful operational time.

 # tREFI